Patchwork-Archive/Patchwork-Backend/README.md

 pip install -r requirements.txt
 ```
 Configure `config.ini` according to your needs.
 Leave `ssh` and `remote_bind` blank if you are not using a remote MySQL server.
+Configure `site_config.json` according to the domain of where your server is serving to (such as http://localhost:5000) along with the base url of where your thumbnails and videos are being served from

 `accountId` and `api_token` are authetication fields for the storage usage statistics on the dashboard.
 The code in the repo is configured to use Cloudflare R2 storage and as such calls the Cloudflare API to get the storage usage statistics